 Stevie Shickel Lee

-Jessica Cooper is a mother of two and has worked with children the past five years at the United Jewish Community Center of the Virginia Peninsula as preschool teacher and advocate of child-led, emergent curriculum, and nature-based learning.
+Jessica Cooper is a mother of two and has seen AFS through many changing seasons.
+Before moving to Harrisonburg, Jess spent five years as a preschool teacher at the United Jewish Community Center of the Virginia Peninsula.
+Jess is an advocate of child-led, emergent curriculum, and nature-based learning.
 She received her Nature-Based Teacher Certification from the Eastern Region Association of Forest and Nature Schools and has also worked as a Nature-Based Teacher Consultant for Smart Beginnings teaching webinars for local preschool and daycare providers on introducing nature-based learning to their classrooms in the Hampton Roads area before relocating to the Shenandoah Valley.
 She is happy to call Harrisonburg home and enjoys hiking and reading!

 bottom of page